Chart Color Schemes

 North Balgowlah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to affect this region: Stockland Balgowlah Shopping Centre Expansion & Residential, Seaforth Village Masterplan & Redevelopment, Seaforth Public School Expansion & Modernisation, and Sangrado Road Residential Development.
-The following list focuses on those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects expected to influence the region: Stockland Balgowlah Shopping Centre Expansion & Residential, Seaforth Village Masterplan & Redevelopment, Seaforth Public School Expansion & Modernisation, and Sangrado Road Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.